We want all women and girls, both collectively and individually, to have equal power and agency in decision making at all levels

 We want the elimination of violence and discrimination based on gender and sexuality

-Despite some notable progress towards addressing gender disparities across the globe since the 1970s, inequalities continue to persist and to affect people of all genders worldwide, violating basic human rights and perpetuating poverty and inequity.
+Despite some notable progress towards addressing gender disparities across the globe since the 1970s, inequalities continue to persist, violating basic human rights and perpetuating poverty and inequity.

-We’re proud that Comic Relief has been funding programmes tackling gender-based violence and supporting women and girl’s empowerment since we began.
-We know it is important to work with others at a local level, embedding a community-coordinated response to bring about systemic and behavioural change.
-Ensuring women & girls voices are heard, that they are involved in policy conversations and hold decision-making positions at all levels is essential to driving change.
+We know it is important to work with other organisations and partners at a local level, supporting a community-coordinated response to bring about systemic and behavioural change.
+Ensuring women and girls don’t just have their voices heard but are involved in policy conversations and hold decision-making positions at all levels.

-Research shows that government responses to violence against women and girls is more effective and robust in countries with vibrant, active feminist movements and we are committed to fostering women’s rights movements in the countries where we fund.
-This will include important work with men and boys to address the impact of gender norms.
+Research shows that government responses to violence against women and girls are more effective and robust in countries with vibrant, active feminist movements and we are committed to supporting women’s rights movements in the countries where we fund.

 Through partnerships, we are interested in contributing to change in the following areas: